Conditional Mutual information-based Contrastive Loss for Financial Time Series Forecasting: Experiments

 The encoder is constructed by stacking residual blocks.
 Each residual block consists of a dilated convolution layer with residual and skip connections \cite{7780459}.
 We set the size of the time window as $64$ trading days.
 To obtain a receptive field of $64$ timesteps of the encoder, we stack $6$ residual blocks with the dilation factor doubled for every stacked block.
 Each dilated convolution layer has $77$ channels with a filter size of $2$.
 The dimensionality of latents is set to be $96$.

 All tested models are trained using the Adam optimizer \cite{kingma:15:iclr} with a learning rate of $1e-4$.
 The batch size is set to $256$ and the training data is shuffled after each epoch.
 After the model is trained, the classification accuracy of the learned representation is evaluated by a simple logistic regression model.
+The decision threshold of the logistic regression is set to be $0.5$.
 We term our proposed two-step method as CMI-autoregressive method.